-The problems that arise in the everyday experience of the instructor in physical education, such as policies in administration, classification of students, administration of activities, organization of the leadership of students, arrangement and care of the physical equipment, personal relationships with students, interdepartmental adjustments, rolls, records and reports.
+Physical education problems that arise in the everyday experience of the instructor in physical education and the classroom teachers, such as organization and administration of activities, health administration, classification of children for play activities, playground supervision, arrangement and care of equipment, and the like.
 Material presented in latest State Department Manual used as basis.